Markham District High School: Music

-Construction
+Campus

 A new school was built over time on two of the school's fields (front fields, leaving one field at the back), and was planned to open for the 2009/2010 academic year, but due to the students wanting the metal shops to remain in the school, plans were delayed.
 They broke ground in early November 2008, and opened the school in time for the 2010/2011 academic year.
 Currently, the projected number of people for that year is to be 1650, a drop of about 450 students from the 2006/2007 year.
 This will occur as a result of another high school's (Bur Oak Secondary School) territory overlapping with Markham District's current boundaries.
 The school fields are now located to the rear of the old school site.